Ea0011/blog/_posts/2023-9-17-Generative-Adversarial-Networks.md

 Mode collapse in GANs collectively refers to a lack of variety in the generated samples.
 The samples themselves might look very good, but they may all be too similar to each other.
 For instance, when trained on hand-written digits with ten modes, the generator might fail to produce some of the digits.
 This might happen when GAN fails to learn all modes of the distribution or when the generator maps several noise vectors to the same activations.
 In principle, the task of the generator is to produce samples that look maximally real to the discriminator.
 Hence, a natural solution for the generator would be to produce a single most probable sample, ignoring the input noise entirely.
 If the discriminator doesn't learn to penalize this behavior, the generator will keep generating similar samples from that single mode.
 A closely related issue is mode hopping, which is when the generator alternates between producing samples from several modes.
 For example, it might first start generating the digit 1, then sometime later it might start generating only the digit 7 and so on.
 This happens when the discriminator learns to punish it for generating samples from a single mode.
 But the generator just starts generating from other modes.
 And this behavior continues.

 To identify this, it is worth monitoring the outputs during the training.
 If mode collapse starts happening, there are some methods you can try.
 Using minibatch statistics such as minibatch standard deviation as input in the discriminator might encourage the generator to produce samples with realistic statistics and more variety, thereby defeating mode collapse.
 Increasing the batch size and the discriminator capacity may help as well.
 One very good option is to use packing, which doesn't require many changes to the architecture (see [PacGAN](http://swoh.web.engr.illinois.edu/pacgan.html)).
 Essentially, one modifies the discriminator to assign a single label for a pair of inputs instead of a single input.
 It has been shown in the paper PacGAN that doing this causes a large penalty for the generator if it starts ignoring modes.
-In other words, if the generator produces samples from the set $\{x \mid q(x) > 0 \text{ but } p_\theta(x) \approx 0 \}$ it gets penalized.
+In other words, if the generator produces samples from the set $\lbrace x \mid q(x) > 0 \text{ but } p_\theta(x) \approx 0 \rbrace$ it gets penalized.
 Formally, the discriminator starts differentiating between samples from the product distributions $(p^{2}, q^{2})$.
 Additionally, this technique might also improve the quality of the generated data.
 It is worth trying.

 ## No Easy Evaluation